userfrosting/framework/src/Cache/README.md

-# Cache module for UserFrosting 4
+# Cache module for UserFrosting 5

 Wrapper function for *Laravel cache system* for easier integration of the cache system in standalone projects.
-Refer to [Laravel documentation](https://laravel.com/docs/5.4/cache) for all cache related function.
+Refer to [Laravel documentation](https://laravel.com/docs/8.x/cache) for all cache related function.
 This wrapper support Laravel `ArrayStore`, `FileStore`, `MemcachedStore` and `RedisStore`.

-Also include a `namespace` parameter to handle multiple cache instance on the same server or project.

 ## Usage